Sunday, December 12, 2010

 Worse yet, he's stupid.
 He must be, if he thinks Dallas (or Arlington) is close to home in Arkansas.
 Has he never looked at a map?
 Benton to Arlington, 312 miles.
 That's roughly the distance between Boston and Philadelphia.

-But he's Cliff Lee, and he beats the Yankees, therefore he must be paid a fortune.
-Not by MY team, he shouldn't!
+"But, Uncle Mike," you say, "he's Cliff Lee, and he beats the Yankees, therefore he must be paid a fortune."
+Not by my team, he shouldn't!

 Am I being too harsh on Lee?
 Let's take that same 312 miles and transfer it from Rangers Ballpark to Yankee Stadium.